khoanguyen2411/skoda_sqk_sales_analysic-2023/README.md

 - Revenue peaked in Q3, with significant growth in Helsinki region.
 - 20% of customers contributed to over 70% of total revenue (Pareto Rule).
 - Churn rate increased in the last quarter of 2023.
-- Forecast showed stable growth trend for early 2024.
+- Forecast showed a stable growth trend for early 2024.

 ## 📈 Advanced Analytics Included
 - 🔁 **RFM Analysis**: Prioritized customer segments by behavior.